AdvancedCustomFields/docs/fields/select.md

   This setting appears if using the ‘Stylized UI’ and uses AJAX to populate the select field’s choices.
 Useful if using the [acf/load_value](https://www.advancedcustomfields.com/resources/acfload_value/) filter to populate choices as it can help speed up page load times.

 - **Return Format**
   Specifies the value format returned by ACF functions.
-Select from "Value", "Label" or "Both(Array)".
+Select from Value, Label or Both(Array).

 ## Template usage